koka-lang/libmprompt/README.md

 where the backtrace continues into the main stack.
 This is quite nice for debugging compared to callback based programming for example.

-(Unfortunately, backtraces are not yet working on Windows, and on macOS debugging in `lldb` has trouble unwinding on a `throw`).
+(Unfortunately, full backtraces are not yet working on Windows with MSVC).

 ## The libmphandler Interface